2018 Professional Development

 How do I become a BJC Master Teacher?

-If you are a BJC teacher, and would like to prepare to lead BJC workshops, email firstname.lastname@example.org , and we will send you our Train the Trainer workshop application.
-Be sure to plan to attend our 2018 BJC "Train the Trainer" Master Teacher workshop July 9-13, and one or more 5-day in-person BJC workshops as a Teaching Assistant (TA) in the remainder of the summer (July 15-August 10).
+If you are a BJC teacher, and would like to prepare to lead BJC workshops, email email@example.com, or complete our Train the Trainer workshop application at http://bjc.link/TTTApp2018.
+Be sure to plan to attend our 2018 BJC “Train the Trainer” Master Teacher workshop June 19-22, and one or more 5-day in-person BJC workshops as a Teaching Assistant (TA).

-If you have questions about the BJC CSP Research Project, please email us at email@example.com and include your name, school name, and location.
+If you have questions about BJC, please email us at firstname.lastname@example.org and include your name, school name, and location.